inspire-group/OOD-Attacks/README.md

 # OOD-Attacks

 This repository contains the code for the paper 'Analyzing the Robustness of Open-World Machine Learning' accepted at AISec 2019, which is co-located with ACM CCS.
 All the results presented therein use the CIFAR-10 dataset as the in-distribution dataset.
-The out-of-distribution datasets will be available for download here soon!
+The out-of-distribution datasets are available for download [here](https://bit.ly/37iwUDT).

 Dependencies: PyTorch-1.2, torchvision, numpy